aesthetic0001/2Lazy2Flip/README.md

 - webhook integration
 - crating value market value prediction
 - nullify enchant values on select items
+- goog enchant filter
+- min lbin for rawCraft (to elimate stupid items like AOTD's with fumings getting on flips)

 Credits:
 - mindlesslydev for NotEnoughCoins